TempAqua/TempAqua_App/doc/INSTALLATION.md

 Option 2 : Download the zip file

-    Download [this file](https://github.com/TempAqua/TempAqua_App/archive/refs/heads/main.zip) and unzip it on you localmchaine.
+    Download [this file](https://github.com/TempAqua/TempAqua_App/archive/refs/heads/main.zip) and unzip it on you local machine.

 ### Create QFieldCloud account